GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/09.281-290/09.Near-the-Cross/docs.md

 ---
+title: |
-title: 289.
-Near the Cross
+    289. Near the Cross - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 289.
+Near the Cross.
+Jesus, keep me near the cross, There a precious fountain Free to all, a healing stream, Flows from Calv'ry's mountain.
+Chorus: In the cross, in the cross, Be my glory ever; Till my raptur'd soul shall find Rest beyond the river.
+    keywords:  |
-    keywords: Christ in Song, Near the Cross, Jesus, keep me near the cross, In the cross, in the cross
+        Christ in Song, adventhymnals, advent hymnals, Near the Cross, Jesus, keep me near the cross.
+In the cross, in the cross,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 289. NEAR THE CROSS
+####  Christ in Song,

 ```txt
 1.